 Unfortunately there are a number of roadblocks that prevent pot being made legal in the UK and across the world.
 The main one is money.

 Some of the biggest financial lobbyists against the legalization of cannabis are none other than the tobacco and alcohol industry.
 Why?
 Because if pot was legal, people might start preferring it, and thus cigarette and alcohol profits would drop.
 In the same way, law enforcement and vested interests in the “drug war” oppose legalization because it puts them out of a job.
-Then there are ideological blind politicians who take an ignorant hard line approach to drugs to secure votes from ignorant members fo the public.
+Then there are ideologically blind politicians who take an ignorant hard line approach to drugs to secure votes from ignorant members of the public.

 We can see some of the vested interests at work overseas during the recent Proposition 19 in California.
-If this bill had passed marijuana would have been fully legalized in the US state, however partly thanks to the alcohol industry and law enforcement contributions that was not the case.
+If this bill had passed marijuana would have been fully legalized in the US state, however partly thanks to the alcohol industry and law enforcement contributions, that was not the case.

 “Unless the beer distributors in California have suddenly developed a philosophical opposition to the use of intoxicating substances, the motivation behind this contribution is clear…Plain and simple, the alcohol industry is trying to kill the competition.
 They know that marijuana is less addictive, less toxic and less likely to be associated with violent behavior than alcohol.
 So they don’t want adults to have the option of using marijuana legally instead of alcohol.
 Their mission is to drive people to drink.”

 There is not one documented case of anybody dying from a direct result of marijuana.
 Hundreds of thousands of people die around the world each year from smoking and drinking related health problems.
 There is a moral hypocrisy there, especially when cannabis does have medical benefits where booze and smokes don’t.